This policy does not apply to any information we collect from you in relation to any of our grants or our grant making process.

 INTERNATIONAL TRANSFER OF YOUR INFORMATION

 We will always seek to store your personal information in the UK.
-However, on rare occasions, the information we collect may on occasion be transferred to suppliers who may store and use such data at premises in other countries including the United States of America.
-Naturally, we ensure all our suppliers take information security as seriously as we do.
+However, on some occasions, the information we collect may be transferred to suppliers who may store and use such data at premises in other countries.
+This means that when we collect your personal information, we may share it with our suppliers and partners who may process your personal information in countries outside the UK.
+Where we allow a supplier to process your personal information outside of the United Kingdom, we will ensure that we create and maintain appropriate safeguards with our suppliers so that your personal information is subject to the same standards and protections as apply to us when we are processing your personal information in the UK.

 SECURITY OF YOUR INFORMATION